Tag: STEM

 Activity: Write a Secret Message

 Learn how to write a secret message using 19th century invisible ink: lemon juice and heat!
-This activity is inspired by a real-life secret message
+This activity is inspired by a real-life secret message written by Commodore William Bainbridge while he was held captive in Tripoli in 1803.

 A Flawed Launch to a Flawless Career